OfficeDev/TrainingContent/Teams/03 Bots/Lab.md

     - Save and close the project file.
     - In **Solution Explorer**, right-click on the project and choose **Reload Project**.

-1. Press **F5** to run the project.
+1. Press **ctrl+shift+B** to build the project.
 The new AfterBuild target will run, creating a zip file in the build output folder (bin\\)

 ### Sideload app into Microsoft Teams

-Although not strictly necessary, in this lab the bot will be added to a new Team.
+Now add he bot to a new or existing Team.
+If you already have a team, skip to step 4.

 1. In the Microsoft Teams application, click the **Add team** link.
 Then click the **Create team** button.